CarNg/Website_NLV/README.md

-# NightLightVisuals
+# 2015 Night Light Visuals Portfolio

-New and complete redesign of Night Light Visuals portfolio site.
+2015 Redesign of Night Light Visuals portfolio for a full responsive site.

-Cross browser tested, working on a mobile friendly version of the site.